pingcap/docs-cn/privilege-management.md

 `SHOW GRANTS` requires the `SELECT` privilege to the `mysql` database.
 If the target user is current user, `SHOW GRANTS` does not require any privilege.

+`SHOW PROCESSLIST` requires `SUPER` to show connections belonging to other users.

 ### CREATE ROLE/USER

 `CREATE ROLE` requires the `CREATE ROLE` privilege.